-The leverage ratio acts as a credible supplementary measure to the risk based capital requirement.
+The leverage ratio acts as a credible supplementary measure to the risk-based capital requirement.
 The Bank is required to maintain a minimum leverage ratio of 4.5%.
-The Bank's leverage ratio calculated in accordance with RBI guidelines under consolidated framework is as follows:
+The Bank's leverage ratio as on 30th Sept 2018 calculated in accordance with RBI guidelines is as follows: